North Pacific right whale: Historic population

-On the west side of the North Pacific, the situation was different because the Japanese had a tradition of hunting right whales from shore in Japan with the use of nets which had started centuries before the arrival of American whalers.
-In Japanese shore-based net whaling, right whales were the prime target, and the whale fisheries were devastating to the stocks as catch quantities declined greatly in relatively short periods, and the effect of the industries were more notable on the whale populations than the later American whaling, resulting not only in financial solvencies of many whaling groups but also in disputes between feudal domains in western Japan that required the shogunate itself to settle.
-Among this, it has been revealed that Japanese people have been trying to shift responsibility of whale declines to the later American whalers to control public opinions since at the end of the Edo period.
+On the west side of the North Pacific, the situation was different because the Japanese had a tradition of hunting right whales from shore using nets.
+This practice began centuries before the arrival of American whalers.
+In Japanese shore-based net whaling, right whales were the prime target; the whale fisheries were devastating to the stocks as catch quantities declined greatly in relatively short periods, and the effect of the industries were more notable on the whale populations than the later American whaling, resulting not only in financial solvencies of many whaling groups but also in disputes between feudal domains in western Japan that required the shogunate itself to settle.
+Among this, it has been revealed that Japanese people have been trying to shift the responsibility of whale declines to the later American whalers to control public opinions since the end of the Edo period.

 Current population

 The current population of North Pacific right whales is estimated at 30–35 whales in the eastern North Pacific and 300+ whales in the western portion of its range.
 Even if one considers the combined population size estimate of both apparent stocks of this species, this is the smallest known population of any whale species aside from the North Atlantic right whale (est. 200–250), and probably only 2 percent of its population in 1835 when pelagic whaling first reached the North Pacific.
-Accordingly, the species is listed as Endangered on the IUCN Red List and the eastern population is categorized as Extremely Endangered.
+Accordingly, the species is listed as endangered on the IUCN Red List and the eastern population is categorized as extremely endangered.

-The International Whaling Commission and the United States National Marine Fisheries Service consider North Pacific right whales found in these two areas to exist as two somewhat discrete populations and manage them as separate stocks.
-The extent of independence of these two apparent populations of whales both geographically and genetically is very poorly understood due to lack of data, but discussing them separately is convenient for describing recent sightings and population estimates.
+The International Whaling Commission and the United States National Marine Fisheries Service consider North Pacific right whales in these two areas to be two somewhat discrete populations and manage them as separate stocks.
+The extent of independence of these two apparent populations of whales, both geographically and genetically, is very poorly understood due to a lack of data, but discussing them separately is convenient for describing recent sightings and population estimates.